Newmarket

 The single most reliable filter in Newmarket form analysis: horses who travel impressively through the early stages but lack genuine stamina for the trip do not win at HQ.
 The uphill furlong out of the Dip exposes pretenders.
 William Buick’s commentary after his 2025 2000 Guineas win on Ruling Court – “his stamina shone through” – is the language top jockeys consistently use about the track.

 There is no comparable yard-to-course pairing at any major British venue.
-Appleby is also profitable to back blind at the July Course per OLBG/HorseRaceBase 5-year data (+£28.57 LSP) – the rare combination of high volume, high strike, and positive expectation.
-When Appleby has multiple runners on a Newmarket card, the question is which to back, not whether to back.
+Appleby is genuinely profitable over the full sample — +£97.00 to level stakes at A/E 1.05 — the rare combination of high volume (378 wins from 1,410), high strike, and positive expectation.
+When he has multiple runners at a Newmarket meeting, treat the shorter-priced one as the stable’s pick.

-William Buick at 22% from 1,800 rides is the single most consistent jockey angle at Newmarket
+William Buick at 21% from 2,216 rides is the most consistent jockey angle at Newmarket

 Forget aggregate draw stats – check the rail position for the specific meeting